egberts/egberts.github.io-src/content/articles/openssl-password.md

 Password by Environment Variable
 --------------------------------

-To create an secured password file by environment variable:
+To create a secured password file by environment variable:
 ```bash
 export MY_PASSWORD="mysecretpassword"
 ```